algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 #### 2.4 <u>Division - DIV</u>
 The "DIV" (Division) instruction is used in programming languages to divide one value by another, or to divide a value by another and store the result in a specified destination.
 In our assembly code, the "DIV" operation instruction uses the following syntax:<br>
 > `DIV DESTINATION, SOURCE`<br>
-`DESTINATION` represents the location where the result of the division will be stored.<br>
+`DESTINATION` represents the location where the result of the division will be stored (the DESTINATION is always a register).<br>
 `SOURCE` represents the value by which the destination will be divided.

 **Applications:**<br>